papermerge/documentation/src/Installation/docker.rst

-You install extra languages in docker image by creating a new Dockerfile from ``ghcr.io/papermerge/papermerge`` docker image.
+You install extra languages in docker image by creating a new Dockerfile from ``papermerge/papermerge`` docker image.
 Create new docker file with following content::

-  FROM ghcr.io/papermerge/papermerge
+  FROM papermerge/papermerge

   # add Italian, Spanish and French
   RUN apt install tesseract-ocr-ita tesseract-ocr-spa tesseract-ocr-fra

 .. note::
-  ``FROM ghcr.io/papermerge/papermerge`` pull docker image from GitHub container registry.
-If you write ``FROM papermerge/papermerge`` it pulls docker image from Dockerhub.
+  ``FROM papermerge/papermerge`` pull docker image from DockerHub.
+  If you write ``FROM ghcr.io/papermerge/papermerge`` it pulls docker image from GitHub container registry.

 All languages are specified in three letters code as per `ISO 639-2T`_ standard - second column in the table.